spolu/settle/site/content/posts/settle-introduction.md

 **npl.co.uk**.

-Let's assume that both **alan@npl.co.uk[USD.2]** and **albert@princetown.edu[USD.2]** were activated by their respective users on their respective mints.
+Let's assume that both **alan@npl.co.uk[USD.2]** and **john@lanl.gov[USD.2]** were activated by their respective users on their respective mints.
 ```
 settle mint USD.2    # activates USD.2
 ```

-At the mint level, users express trust in the network by posting offers on their mints to issue and exchange assets they control against assets controlled by other users they trust.
+At the mint level, users express trust in the network by posting offers on their mints to issue and exchange assets they control in exchange for assets controlled by other users they trust.
 Maybe Alan trusts Kurt for up to $200.
 Alan will represent that trust by posting on his mint an offer on pair **alan@npl.co.uk[USD.2]/kurt@princetown.edu[USD.2]** for **20000** at price **1/1**.